Basil (Ocimum basilicum) is a versatile herb commonly used in cooking.

 When diagnosing the problem, it’s essential to look for other symptoms that can help narrow down the cause.

-- Due to herbicide damage, leaves turning yellow with brown spots will also have a burnt or scorched appearance.
+• Due to herbicide damage, yellow leaves with brown spots will also have a burnt or scorched appearance.

-- Leaves turning yellow with brown spots due to nutrient deficiencies often have pale green or yellowish-green leaves.
+• Due to nutrient deficiencies, leaves turning yellow with brown spots often have pale green or yellowish-green leaves.

-- Downy mildew will cause the leaves to turn yellow and brown and have a powdery or fuzzy appearance.
+• Downy mildew will cause the leaves to become yellow and brown and appear powdery or fuzzy.

-A variety of factors can cause basil leaves to yellow and curl.
+A variety of factors can cause basil leaves to turn yellow and curl.

 Basil downy mildew, heat stress, and pest infestations are common causes of yellow Basil leaves and curling.